Skip to content

 Notes

-• The avg function should be used on numeric columns.
+• The avg function should be used on numeric columns or expressions.

 • The result column will always be of type float.